 UX design across different cultures: Key takeaways

 If metaphors and mental models of UX designers and end users differ, ease of use of a UI or product is at risk.
-Besides obvious design aspects such as reading direction and connotations of colors, cross-cultural UX design requires also focussing on behavioral patterns of your target audience.
+Besides obvious design aspects such as reading direction and connotations of colors, cross-cultural UX design requires also focusing on behavioral patterns of your target audience.
 Cultural models can serve as a resource for tailoring a product or service to the way your end users want to solve their tasks with your application.
 Also, market-specific personas help UX designers to empathize with users of other cultures than their own.

 Want to learn more about how and why we interact with certain products in certain ways?
 Discover the somewhat unexpected origins of three everyday user interactions here.